ryancyq/ryancyq.github.io/_posts/2024-07-30-deploy-jekyll-with-tailwindcss-via-github-action.md

 ### Step 5: Push and Deploy

-With all the steps above, you should see a successful build like this:
+After all these steps, you should see a successful build like this:
 ![Deployment Successful](/assets/screenshots/2024-07-30/deployment-successful.png)

+And that's it!
+You've now set up a Jekyll site with TailwindCSS and deployed it using GitHub Actions.
+With this setup, you can take full advantage of Jekyll 4.x and any other dependencies you want to include!

+[Jekyll and TailwindCSS setup guide]: {% link _posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md %}